n8dizonmustard/The-Board-Game-Compendium/README.md

 ## What's Next?
 This app is still under development and hopefully I'll be able to include several features soon!
-- Currently there is a bug that prevents the user to login if they have games saved in their favorites.
-This is my first priority and I hope to implement these fixes as soon as possible!
+- Currently there is a bug that prevents the user to login if they have games saved in their favorites so most of my time currently is to resolve this issue.
-- If a user is reading a game from its details page, it makes sense to add an 'Add to Favorites' button on that page too.
+- If a user is reading a game from its details page, I plan to add an 'Add to Favorites' button on that page too for the user's convenience.
-- My hope is to have this app extensively utilize Board Game Atlas' vast library of board games.
-The Board Games Page will soon be able to allow users to render a new list of board games based on the several categories in the Header.
+- This app will soon maximize Board Game Atlas' vast library of data by allowing the user to filter cards on the board games page by the categories found in the header.
+Afterward, I plan to implement a search bar so users can view cards of games with matching inputs.
 - I plan to add a friends list feature to this app where...
-    1. Users can add other users to their friends lists.
+    1. Users can add other users to their friends lists,
-    2. Users can view other users' favorite board games.
+    2. Users can view other users' favorite board games, and
     3. Users can schedule events to meet with other users and play specific games from one of their favorites.

 ### Note from the developer: